 Tea has many health benefits.
-It is rich in antioxidants that benefits your body in great many ways.
+It is rich in antioxidants that benefit your body in a great many ways.
 Drinking it regularly boosts your metabolism and improve energy levels.

 Who can deny the fact that a refreshing cup of tea is what you need to kick start your lazy mornings?
 Tea not only activates your mind but there are teas have the power to boost your metabolism that helps in losing weight.

 There are certain types of teas including White, Oolong and Green Tea that help you burn fat and boost your metabolism.

 Know about the brewing leaves

 White, Oolong and green tea – all come from the Camellia sinensis plant.
 The difference between the three types of tea is how and where they are grown and their processing.
 White tea is made from the youngest shoots of the plant and is considered the most delicate.